CLSherrod/clsherrod.github.io/_posts/2010-10-16-leaders-leaches.md

 You're not a leader if you just have connections.
 You have to have leadership skills.

-When John told me this story I told him we call those type of people leaches.
+When John told me this story I told him we call those types of people leeches.
 He laughed.
-I had seen Frank do this before which is why I don't do business with him.
+I had seen Frank do this before, which is why I don't do business with him.
 John instantly saw that Frank was just taking advantage of him.
-John looked up to Frank, he thought he was a leader.
+John looked up to Frank.
+He thought he was a leader.
 But Frank wasn't a leader.
-He didn't do anything but tell John of an opportunity.
+He didn't do anything but tell John about an opportunity.
 That deserves a referral fee.
 It doesn't deserve being manipulated and convinced that you're stealing from Frank.

-Be you're own leader.
-Be the person that would inspire you.
+Be your own leader.
+Be the person who would inspire you.

 If you are mentoring someone giving constructive criticism is appropriate, but what is inappropriate, make that just plain wrong, is blame.